Mud of the Earth: Composition, Mudflows, and Interesting Uses

 Composition of Mud

-Mud is a mixture of soil and water.
+Mud is produced from a mixture of soil and water.
 The term "mud" isn't used unless the mixture is significantly thicker than pure water and has a slimy or sticky consistency, as shown in the photo above.
 The consistency depends on the contents of the soil as well as the amount of water that's been added.

 According to the University of Hawaii, a typical soil contains 45% minerals, 25% water, 25% air, and 5% organic matter.
 The minerals consist of sand, silt, and clay, which differ in particle size.
 Sand has the biggest particles (2.00 mm to 0.05 mm), clay has the smallest (less than 0.002 mm), and silt particles fit in the middle with respect to size.
 The clay particles produce the sticky consistency in mud.
 The higher the clay content, the stickier the mud.
 Gumbo soil has such a high content of clay that it becomes sticky with very little addition of water.